Pete Van Wieren

 Peter Dirk Van Wieren (October 7, 1944 – August 2, 2014) was an American sportscaster best known for his long career calling play-by-play for Major League Baseball's Atlanta Braves.

 Early career

-Van Wieren was born in Rochester, New York and attended Cornell University, where he started his broadcast career by substituting for the regular broadcaster of the Cornell basketball game, who had gotten into a car accident.
-Van Wieren left Cornell before the start of his junior year, and eventually landed a couple of radio job in Northern Virginia.
+Van Wieren was born in Rochester, New York, and attended Cornell University, where he started his broadcast career by substituting for the regular broadcaster of the Cornell basketball game, who had gotten into a car accident.
+Van Wieren left Cornell before the start of his junior year, and eventually landed a couple of radio jobs in Northern Virginia.
 In 1966, he moved to Binghamton, New York for his first baseball broadcasting job, where he revived game broadcasts for the AA minor league Binghamton Triplets after they had been off the air for several years.
 He served as the Triplets' play-by-play broadcaster for two seasons before the team folded, at both WNBF and WINR.
 Van Wieren moved in 1972 to work in Toledo, Ohio for WDHO-TV, but returned to play-by-play broadcasting for the AAA Tidewater Tides in 1974.